drupal/dockerize

 docker build . -f docker/Dockerfile -t registry.example.com/drupal:latest docker push registry.example.com/drupal:latest

-Local testing with docker compose
+Local testing with Docker Compose

-Copy and adjust .env as needed:
+Copy and adjust the .env file as needed:

 cp docker/.env.example docker/.env